 Bank of America makes it easy to add an authorized user to your credit card.
 Here’s how to add someone to your account, and a few things to consider before you do.

 If you have a Bank of America credit card, you can add friends or family to your account as an authorized user.
-They’ll receive a credit card of their own and can spend on the account.
+They’ll receive a credit card of their own and can use it to spend on the account, with access to your credit limit.

 How to add an authorized user to your Bank of America account